Frequently Asked Questions

 Q: How do I apply?

-A: Students who wish to apply to a graduate program at University of Saint Joseph can complete an online application or a paper application made available in the Office of Graduate Admissions and Academic Services (McDonough Room 100).
+A: Students who wish to apply to a graduate program at University of Saint Joseph must complete an online application.

 Q: What is the deadline to apply?

-A: University of Saint Joseph uses rolling admissions so there is never a physical application deadline.
-Important dates to consider are the official start date of the next semester and the add/drop date because all required documents for registration or matriculation into a program must be submitted by these dates to take courses in that semester.
+A: University of Saint Joseph uses rolling admissions so there is never a hard deadline to apply or to complete a file.
+The most important dates to consider when determining your start are the official start date of class in a given semester and the add/drop dates for the same semester.
+All of the required documents and prerequisites must be submitted to be cleared to register as a non-matriculated student by the last day to add courses in that semester.

-A student’s file will only remain active for one year from the date on the application if the student has not registered for classes.
+A student’s file will only remain active for one year from the date on the application was processed if the student has not completed their initial registration.